 “OBJECTIVE: To examine the protective effects of appropriate personal protective equipment for frontline healthcare professionals who provided care for patients with coronavirus disease 2019 (covid-19).
 RESULTS During the deployment period in Wuhan, none of the study participants reported covid-19 related symptoms.
 When the participants returned home, they all tested negative for SARSCoV-2.”

 From CBC.
 “Keep wearing masks and social distancing — it works, new McMaster study says” The Canadian Press.
-Refers to WHO funded research published in Lancet by Chu, D.K. et al. “Physical distancing, face masks and eye protection to prevent person-to-person transmission of SARS-Cov-2 and COVID-19: a systemic review and metaanlysis”, June 1, 2020
+Refers to WHO funded research published in The Lancet by Chu, D.K. et al. “Physical distancing, face masks and eye protection to prevent person-to-person transmission of SARS-Cov-2 and COVID-19: a systemic review and metaanlysis”, June 1, 2020

 “Researchers concluded single-layer cloth masks are less effective than surgical masks, while tight-fitting N95 masks provide the best protection.
 A distance of 1 metre (more than 3 feet) between people lowers the danger of catching the virus, while 2 metres (about 6 1/2 feet) is even better.”